webdevops/go-devtool/README.md

 - Show query log for local, remote and docker MySQL installations
 - Show slow log for local, remote and docker MySQL installations
 - Convert MySQL Schema and tables to specific charset and collation
+- Backup MySQL Schema to file with automatic compression
+- Restore MySQL Schema to file with automatic decompression

 Help
 ====